Can a term-share certificate help boost your savings?

 When it’s a useful savings strategy

-What to keep in mind
+What to consider

-If you think you’re going to need the funds for any reason while they’re locked in the certificate, you might want to rethink your plan.
+If you think you’ll need the funds for any reason while they’re locked in the certificate, you might want to rethink your plan.

-The money market still earns higher interest than your regular savings accounts, so you’re still making money, but you can access those funds whenever you need to.
+The money market still earns higher interest than your regular savings accounts.
+But you can access those funds whenever you need to.